theradest1/Universal-Multiplayer-2/README.md

   - global are kind of like player prefs
   - object based are linked to each object
 - global methods (on connect, on player leave...)
-- docs that I actually use and test
+- docs that I actually use and constantly improve
 - auto client timeouts
-- inspector variables for pretty much everything
+- most settings are in the inspector for easy changes
-  - can be used for essentially every multiplayer game type
+  - can be used for essentially every multiplayer genre
-- clients arent directly linked to gameobjects (like a player character)
 - network variable callbacks that get triggered on change
 - really easy package based updates
+- animation syncing
+- quick network objects (for particle systems, bullets...)

 What this will be able to do in the future:
 - Dedicated server (might even be written in c++ in the future)
 - Websockets: while http is great, its neither fast nor 2 way
-- animation syncing
-- quick network objects (for particle systems, bullets...)
 - LOD-like transform update optimizations
 - programming beginner's test info (for docs and simplification)